kalamuna/metalsmith-jstransformer/README.md

 If you haven't checked out [Metalsmith](http://metalsmith.io) before, head over to their website and check out the documentation.

+First, create a file that you would like to act on with JSTransformers, with the file name of "example.html.<pluginname>".
+In the following Jade example, it would be `example.html.jade`.

 ### CLI

 If you are using the command-line version of Metalsmith, you can install via npm, and then add the